B. H. Liddell Hart: Life

-World War I
+First World War

-When World War I began in August 1914, Liddell Hart volunteered for the British Army, where he became an officer in the King's Own Yorkshire Light Infantry in December and served with the regiment on the Western Front.
+When the First World War began in August 1914, Liddell Hart volunteered for the British Army, wherein he became an officer in the King's Own Yorkshire Light Infantry in December and served with the regiment on the Western Front.
 Liddell Hart's front line experience was relatively brief, confined to two short spells in the autumn and winter of 1915, being sent home from the front after suffering concussive injuries from a shell burst.
 He was promoted to the rank of captain.

 He returned to the front for a third time in 1916, in time to participate in the Battle of the Somme.
 He was hit three times without serious injury before being badly gassed and sent out of the line on 19 July 1916.
 His battalion was nearly wiped out on the first day of the offensive on 1 July, a part of the 60,000 casualties suffered in the heaviest single day's loss in British history.
 The experiences he suffered on the Western Front profoundly affected him for the rest of his life.

 Transferred to be adjutant of Volunteer units in Stroud and Cambridge which trained new recruits, he wrote several booklets on infantry drill and training, which came to the attention of General Sir Ivor Maxse, commander of the 18th (Eastern) Division.
 After the war, he transferred to the Royal Army Educational Corps, where he prepared a new edition of the Infantry Training Manual.
 In it, Liddell Hart strove to instil the lessons of 1918, and carried on a correspondence with Maxse, a commanding officer during the battles of Hamel and Amiens.